The complete guide to sustainable Technology Lifecycle Management

 Instead, by adopting 3stepIT's Technology Lifecycle Management approach, we take responsibility for the full IT asset lifecycle.
 When your device reaches its end-of-life stage, our team of remarketing experts ensure it gets a second life and prevent it from becoming harmful electronic waste.

-We extend the lifetime of every device that we manage, reselling 98% of the devices that are returned at the end of lease.
+We refurbish 98% of end-of-lease devices returned to our remarketing centres.
 To find out more about our industry leading refurbishment record, read our Annual & Sustainability Report.

 Every time a device is reused, we displace the manufacture of a new device.
-As most of the carbon footprint of a device over its lifetime is produced in its manufacture, this makes our service infinitely more sustainable.
+As most of the carbon footprint of a device over its lifetime is produced in its manufacture, this makes our service the more sustainable option.
 For every device acquired through Technology Lifecycle Management, we like to say you’re saving the planet, one device at a time.
 Now, that’s peace of mind.

 Challenge 7: The mounting e-waste crisis